 It usually takes 10 to 40 years for the effects of inhaling or ingesting the microscopic asbestos fibers over a long period to appear.
-In consequence, service members diagnosed with an asbestos-related disease were exposed many years ago before the Navy stopped using asbestos products in shipbuilding.
-Asbestos exposure is linked to the development of various types of asbestos-related health conditions:
+In consequence, service members diagnosed with asbestos-related diseases were exposed many years ago before the Navy stopped using asbestos products in shipbuilding.
+Asbestos exposure is at the root of the development of various types of asbestos-related health conditions.
+Still, only cancers linked to the toxic fibers make former Navy members eligible for compensation:

 - pleural plaques